memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 Memgraph Lab in your browser by visiting [`http://localhost:3000/`](http://localhost:3000) and connect to the database.

-Place yourself in the **Query** section where we will write queries in the **Query Editor** to import data into Memgraph.
+Place yourself in the **Query** section, where we will write queries in the **Query Editor** to import data into Memgraph.

 ![](/pages/data-migration/migrate-from-rdbms/migrate_relational_database_lab_query.png)